isofarro-devops/devbox-php5/README.markdown

 Getting started
 ---------------

 This configuration assumes that all your PHP projects are together in one directory (e.g. in `~/Projects/`).
-So we clone this repo inside your Projects directory.
+So we download and install this repository inside your Projects directory.

 	cd ~/Projects
 	curl -o devbox-php5-ubuntu-14.04.zip https://codeload.github.com/isofarro/devbox-php5/zip/ubuntu-14.04